usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update: </strong></p>

-      <p>The CIA and NARA completed the pilot project.
+      <p><strong>Update: </strong>The CIA and NARA completed the pilot project.
 The CIA and NARA partnered with scientists from the Center for Content Understanding (CCU) at the Applied Research Laboratories (ARL) at the University of Texas at Austin to develop a series of technological tools that the government would be able to use to assist classification and declassification decision-making.&nbsp; With the cooperation of the CIA and NARA, the CCU successfully piloted the Sensitive Content Identification and Marking (SCIM) tool on restored email from the Reagan administration.
 The CCU also re-formatted and parsed the email records to be machine-readable, which was critical to solving issues of obsolesce when reviewing born-digital electronic records for declassification.
 The CIA and NARA completed quality control reviews on the records to confirm the results of the pilot project.
 They also started a discussion of next steps for additional use of the SCIM technology for actual decision-making support for declassification review at the CIA, the Presidential libraries and the NDC.
 This Open Government Proposed Action was also included in NAP 2.0 and continuation of these projects is in NAP 3.0.
 To learn more about the pilot, see the video from the Public Interested Declassification Board (PIDB) meeting in June 2015 at <a href="https://www.youtube.com/watch?v=2ApwyaB4ldQ">Youtube.com/watch?v=2ApwyaB4ldQ</a><br />
       and on the PIDB blog at <a href="http://transforming-classification.blogs.archives.gov/2015/07/06/what-we-heard-and-learned-at-our-june-25th-public-meeting/">Transforming-classification.blogs.archives.gov/2015/07/06/what-we-heard-and-learned-at-our-june-25th-public-meeting/</a></p>
       </td>
       <td>